Textualize/textual/questions/worker-thread-error.question.md

     ...
 ```

-If you *don't* want a worker, you should make your work function `async`:
+If you *don't* want a threaded worker, you should make your work function `async`:

 ```python
 @work():